OISC ACCREDITED UK IMMIGRATION ADVISERS

 What is British Citizenship?

-The process of getting British citizenship is known as “Naturalisation“.
-It is a status given to non-UK residents that can meet the required criteria.
-Many people often confuse naturalisation with applying for a British passport and presume that you can apply for a British passport after you have been granted settled status.
+British citizenship or Naturalisation is a status given to non-UK residents that can meet the required criteria.
+Many people often confuse naturalisation with applying for a British passport and presume that they can apply for a British passport after having been granted settled status.
 This is not the case.
-You must have British nationality to be able to apply for a British passport.
+A person must have British nationality to be able to apply for a British passport.

 - have not been absent for more than 90 days in the last 12 months;